By Jackie Pettitt –

 If you’re looking for an option that demands power and gymnastic skills but uses on shorter walls without ropes then bouldering may be for you.
 It is also great for the solo adventurer as all you need is a crash pad to enjoy it indoors or outside.
 Bouldering is particularly useful for gaining finger strength and power that you might need on harder sequences and routes involving roping or lead climbing.

 Big falls admittedly come with the territory of climbing outdoors.
 But there are lots of ways to mitigate the dangers of rock climbing before launching into the great outdoors.
 One of the biggest is to remember that it is the outdoors.
-Before going you must check weather; make sure you’re wearing proper clothing and hiking shoes; know what kind of critters reside in the area you are going to; and bring appropriate supplies for the day.
+Before going you must check the weather; make sure you’re wearing proper clothing and hiking shoes; know what kind of critters reside in the area you are going to; and bring appropriate supplies for the day.
 The next requirement is to know what you’re doing before you try to tackle outdoor climbs.
-Learn how to build or clean anchors and place you gear.
-Get in touch with a guide and to take the necessary courses to master the climbing discipline you’ve choose.
+Learn how to build or clean anchors and place your gear.
+Get in touch with a guide and take the necessary courses to master the climbing discipline you’ve chosen.
 Once you’ve covered all this, think about testing yourself on some nearby options before tackling the most difficult climb.
-Checkout www.mountainproject.com for climbing locations and additional information.
+Check out www.mountainproject.com for climbing locations and additional information.

 And, of course, you can always visit a nearby climbing gym to brush up on your skills.
 Climbing, after all, is a great way to get strong and stay strong physically and mentally.